japhir/LittleBookofRBayesianStatistics/src/bayesianstats.rst

 The likelihood has been scaled so that the area underneath it is also 1, so that it is easy to compare the likelihood with the prior and posterior.

-Therefore, the prior and likelihood curves should look the same shape as those plotted before (see above), but the y-axis scale is different for the likelihood scale compared to the plot made using calcLikelihoodForProportion() above.
+Therefore, the prior and likelihood curves should have the same shape as those plotted before (see above), but the y-axis scale is different for the likelihood scale compared to the plot made using calcLikelihoodForProportion() above.